 - A vector of rates.
 Frame rates, for example 44100, 48000, and 96000.
 Must be in ascending order.

-- A number of bits per channel/slot/container.
-Number of bits in each channel allocated to hold a sample, e.g. 32 bits per channel.
+- A number of bytes per sample.
 Must be in ascending order.

 - A vector of bits per sample.
-Sample widths, this could be smaller than the channel e.g. 24 bits per sample in a 32 bits channel.
+Sample widths, this could be smaller than the total available bytes, e.g. 24 bits in a 4-byte sample.
 Must be in ascending order.

 When not all combinations supported by the driver can be described with one